rkstar/meteor-tmdb/README.md

 * id => eg. nm0000093
 * external_source => eg. 'IMDB'
 * callback => `function(err, response){}`

+## Methods (client)
+You can access the [TMDB API Configuration](http://docs.themoviedb.apiary.io/#reference/configuration) by using the var `tmdb.config.data`
+You will be able to see the last time that data was reloaded via `tmdb.config.loaded` and you can choose to force reload via the API when you instantiate with `new TMDB({reload:true})`

 ## Reading
 [The Movie Database](https://www.themoviedb.org)